The Engineering Society®

 Today ESD continues to receive the overwhelming support from industry leaders.
 As one of the largest and oldest multi-disciplinary engineering societies in the nation, ESD’s membership represents a multitude of industries and related technical fields including automotive; utilities; construction and design; information technology; materials, chemicals and steel; and education and research.
 With several hundred corporate and several thousand individual members throughout the Great Lakes Region, ESD unites engineers, scientists, architects and those in related technical fields in a common goal – the advancement and promotion of the profession.

-The Society’s programs and services are dedicated to enhancing the profession and the community, while encouraging growth and development of engineers and scientists for the future.
+The Society’s seminars, workshops, conferences and other programs, as well as its various services, are all dedicated to enhancing the profession and the community, while encouraging growth and development of engineers and scientists for the future.